HDVinnie/Torrent-Tracker-Platforms/README.md

 - [Pu-239](https://github.com/darkalchemy/Pu-239) - A rewrite of the popular torrent tracker U-232.

 - [Gazelle](https://github.com/WhatCD/Gazelle) - Gazelle is a web framework geared towards private torrent trackers.
 Although naturally focusing on music, it can be modified for most needs.
-Gazelle is written in PHP.
+Gazelle is written in PHP. **(Development Is Dead!)**

 - [Luminance](https://github.com/Empornium/Luminance) - Luminance web frontend has a much cleaner structure than Gazelle and is progressing in adding new features.
 Luminance is written in PHP.